Drone regulations in Norway

 Your copter must keep a distance of 5 kilometers to Norwegian airports.

-You are not allowed to fly with a drone within 1 mile of the Oslo Castle.
+You are not allowed to fly with a drone within 1 mile of Oslo Castle.
 To find other No-Fly-Zones, you can use the map on safetofly.no.
 In particular, you should have “forbudsområder” and “vernesoner” displayed on the map.

 Good to know: The same laws as in Norway apply in Svalbard.